harrylongworth/my1st-etextbook-boilerplate/my1st-etextbook-boilerplate-guide.md

 > `pandoc my1st-etextbook-boilerplate-guide.md -o dist/output-numbered.docx --number-sections`

-This gives us a great teired numbering format for headings so we can clearly illustrate heading depth to the reader.
+This gives us a great tiered numbering format for headings so we can clearly illustrate heading depth to the reader.

 I would recommend doing this.

-Leads to the question of how we skip headings for the front matter though?
+Leads to the question of how we skip headings for the front matter though and to what depth of heading?

 As a result of the adoption of this approach the word Chapter was removed from headings.

+### Heading Depth

+You can control the depth of heading with the addition of this command to the prompt:

+> `--toc-depth=2`

+In this case explore a depth of four with an update to our prompt:
+> `pandoc my1st-etextbook-boilerplate-guide.md -o dist/output-numbered-4.docx --number-sections --toc-depth=4`

+### Skip Numbering

+To prevent numbering of the Front and End Matter add the tag:

+> `{.unnumbered}`

+or perhaps

+>`{-}`

+to the headings as done in this document for front and back matter.

+Pandoc recommend the `{-}` version of the tag.

+### Appendix Lettering

+For an appendix where you want letters instead of numbers use the tag:

+> `{Appendices}`

+Do I apply to just the top heading in that section, or each heading in that section?

 # TESTING